UoB-HPC/UoB-HPC.github.io/zoo.md

 Unload a module: `module unload <name>`

+#### MPI
+We have a selection of MPI builds installed for a variety of circumstances.
+It is recommended to have only one MPI module loaded at once to prevent interference.

+The Intel modules include the Intel MPI library.

+OpenMPI is built in a number of flavours.
+Unless a compiler version is specified they use the default GCC v4.8.4 compilers.

 ### Running jobs

 We use the TORQUE (PBS) queueing system to manage job allocations of the cluster.